 analysis software for the COsmic Background

-(Spectral and Photometric Imaging Receiver) bolometer planned for the Herschel
+SPIRE (Spectral and Photometric Imaging Receiver) instrument on Herschel.

 MIMIR Data Reduction Software

 instrument built at Boston University and Lowell Observatory.
 The software